Magi-Nation: Creature Listing

 Challenge Rating: 3 4

-Bisiwogs are small badger-like creatures.
-They are common in underground areas, but they are not always seen because they prefer small tunnels to live in.
+Bisiwogs are common in underground areas, but they are not always seen because they prefer small tunnels to live in.
 They are covered in a soft fur, but their most noteworthy attribute are their long digging claws.
 These claws are about 8 inches long, and glow with a phosporescent light (the bisiwog's eyes do not glow though - they are hidden behind tufts of fur).
 These claws allow the bisiwog to dig rapidly thru rock and soil.

 Bisiwogs are social creatures, and live in family warrens.
 These warrens usually have a long series of tunnels, allowing the bisiwogs to travel a fair distance without ever emerging.
 Their young are curious about the outside (outside of the warren, that is), and may emerge briefly to see what's around.
 They are particularly vulnerable when they emerge.

-Tunnelling Attack (Ex): The Bisiwog can use a Tunneling attack, which is similar to a fly-by attack, but only for creatures tunneling underground.
-This allows the Bisiwog to attack anywhere during its movement, so it could easily emerge from its warren, attack, and retreat back into its warren as a Full Action.
+Feat - Tunnelling Attack: The Bisiwog can use a Tunneling attack, which is similar to a fly-by attack, but only for creatures tunneling underground.
+This allows the Bisiwog to attack anywhere during its burrowing movement, so it could easily emerge from its warren, attack, and retreat back into its warren as a Full Action.

 Bleph